 That doesn’t always happen.
 Breastfeeding can seem to come naturally but sometimes the baby will get too hungry and won’t properly latch, so they will get more frustrated and end up having to be given a bottle.
 Sometimes babies are born with tongue ties or other problems that prevent latching.

 Babies are born with the instinct to go to the breast but it takes a while for mom and baby to learn proper latching.
 If you don’t get it immediately, don’t get discouraged and keep trying.
 You may have to start out pumping but eventually, babies do learn.
+On the first three days, help your baby's rooting reflex by stroking his cheek until the baby's mouth is directed to your nipples.

 Expectation: Breastfeeding is natural, so it will be a pleasant experience for both mother and baby all the time

 Breastfeeding can be frustrating.
 It can be painful.
-It can lead to tears and headaches and sometimes you can find yourself switching to a bottle.
+It can lead to tears and headaches and sometimes you can find yourself switching to bottle feeding.
 You will be sleep-deprived at first.
 It will be common for the baby to eat 8-12 times a day, you’ll likely be up every 3 hours for the first couple weeks to months and there will be cluster feedings as well but it won’t last and eventually, your baby will sleep through the night in longer stretches.

 A baby naturally will have reflexes that will help them find the breast but getting a proper latch and you learning the cues will take some time.
 It normally isn’t something that comes fast and naturally, even if it’s not your first time.